hugomods/i18n-js/README.md

 ### Context

-The context is a name-value pairs, the name should be wrapped by curly brackets.
+The context is a name-value pairs, the name should be wrapped by curly brackets in the formats.

 ```typescript
 Record<string, number | string>